kewh/echoCMS-examples/README.md

 * Import the tables from cms/examples/setup/setupDatabase.sql into your database
 * Replace the cms/content directory with cms/examples/setup/content

->Note: by default the cms directory and the examples directory are expected to be at the top level of the root directory, if you have installed either in a sub-directory then see the **Installation** section in the main README for details of what to change.
+>Note that the examples assume that the cms and examples directories are at the top level of the root directory, if you have installed either in a sub-directory then see the **Installation** section in the main README for details of what to change.